Operating Department Practitioner, BSc Hons (Degree Apprenticeship)

 Independent learning

-Outside of timetabled sessions, you are also expected to dedicate around 30 hours a week to self-study.
-This may involve further reading and research, preparing coursework and presentations, and preparing for tests and exams.
+Outside of timetabled sessions, you are also expected to dedicate time to study.
+This may involve further reading and research, preparing coursework and presentations, and getting ready for tests and exams.
 Our facilities are designed to support you in these activities.

 Overall workload